quickemu-project/quickemu/README.md

     * Big Sur
   * Optimised by default
     * Host CPU vendor is detected and guest CPU is optimised accordingly.
-    * [VirtIO block device](https://www.kraxel.org/blog/2019/06/macos-qemu-guest/) is used for the system disk where supported.
+    * [VirtIO Block Media](https://www.kraxel.org/blog/2019/06/macos-qemu-guest/) is used for the system disk where supported.
     * [VirtIO `usb-tablet`](http://philjordan.eu/osx-virt/) is used for the mouse.
-    * `vmxnet3` network device is used.
+    * VirtIO Network (`virtio-net`) is supported and enabled on macOS Big Sur but previous releases use `vmxnet3`.
+    * VirtIO Memory Ballooning is supported and enabled on macOS Big Sur but disabled for other support macOS releases.
-  * USB host pass-through is limited to UHCI (USB 2.0).
+  * USB host pass-through is limited to UHCI (USB 2.0) on macOS Catalina and earlier.
+    * macOS Big Sur support XHCI (USB 3.0) host-passthrough.
   * Display resolution can only be changed via macOS System Preferences.
   * macOS Big Sur has no audio, but Full Duplex audio works on macOS Catalina is previous releases.
   * File sharing between guest and host is available via [virtio-9p](https://wiki.qemu.org/Documentation/9psetup).